 For the eclipse we expect about 1,500 viewers at this location.
 Each guest will need to bring lawn chairs or a blanket.
 People movers will be available to help transport guests to the viewing area with the beautiful Scotts Bluff National Monument in sight.
 Each guest will receive a pair of official eclipse eyewear and a bottle of water.
 Breakfast and lunch options will be served.
 Both indoor and additional porta potties will be available for use.

 - Landers Soccer Fields in Scottsbluff - Landers soccer complex is located on the north end of Scottsbluff.
 With over 40 acres of open grass turf, Landers will welcome up to 3,000 guests for the eclipse viewing on August 21st, 2017.
 Gates will open at 8:00am.
 Guests will receive water and eclipse safety glasses while supplies last.
 Additional food, drinks, and snack items will be available for purchase and Porta Potties are available.
 Bluffs Broadcasting will be live on site from 10am -12pm with updates and viewing safety tips.

 "MOON OVER THE MONUMENT" 2017 ECLIPSE WEEKEND

-The towns of Gering and Scottsbluff are collaborating on plans for a weekend of Eclipse events for visitors and residents; here is a preview of their schedule of events with more information and events coming soon!
+The towns of Gering and Scottsbluff are collaborating on plans for a weekend of Eclipse events for visitors and residents; Schedule of Events.

 Eclipse Days at the Zoo - 8/17/17 - 8/21/17